ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 9. If desired, the jumbo frame settings can be validated as follows:
    - From Windows: ping -f -l 8972 a.b.c.d
    - From Unix: ping -s 8972 a.b.c.d
-   Where a.b.c.d is neighboring virtual machine interface with the command:
+   Where a.b.c.d is neighboring {{site.data.keyword.BluVirtServers_short}} interface with the command:
    The output appears similar to:
    ```ping a.b.c.d (a.b.c.d) 8972(9000) bytes of data.
    8980 bytes from a.b.c.d: icmp_seq=1 ttl=128 time=3.36 ms
    ```

-More information on VMware and Jumbo Frames can be found here: https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1003712
+More information on VMware and Jumbo Frames can be found [here](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1003712){:new_window}.

 ### 3. Adding An Uplink Adapter To A Virtual Switch